oseghalepatrick/data-eng-zoomcamp/project/README.md

 The necessary configurations were made to ensure the successful execution and also set the resources as `google_storage_bucket, google_bigquery_dataset, google_bigquery_table` thereby creating the bucket from the project and also creating the BigQuery dataset and the bigquery tables for all movie data and the transform data from DBT.

-**Execution steps**
+#### Execution steps

-`terraform init`:
+1. `terraform init`:
     * Initializes & configures the backend, installs plugins/providers, & checks out an existing configuration from a version control
-`terraform plan`:
+2. `terraform plan`:
     * Matches/previews local changes against a remote state, and proposes an Execution Plan.
-`terraform apply`:
+3. `terraform apply`:
     * Asks for approval to the proposed plan, and applies changes to cloud.

 ### Workflow orchestration: Airflow

+### Transformation (dbt)

 ## Dashboard
+The [dashboard](https://datastudio.google.com/s/kJWMinVHqMw) was built on Google Data Studio.
+Connecting the BigQuery data warehouse to Google Data Studio was very easy.
+<iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/fd2af7f8-2ab4-40a4-8445-9365e812fbeb/page/dX3oC" frameborder="0" style="border:0" allowfullscreen></iframe>